revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 ---

-34. Can you use iterateor interface over map?
+34. Can you use Iterator interface over Map?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- No, Map does not implement Iterable interface, only Collection ( thus , list and set ) do , so the Collection implements iterable \<E\> , make the set and the list iteratble.
+- No, Map does not implement Iterable interface, only Collection ( thus , list and set ) do , so the Collection implements iterable \<E\> , make the set and the list iterable.
-- The Map can't be iterable only the key part can be iterable
+- The Map can't be iterable, only the key part can be iterable.

 </blockquote>
 </details>

 ---

-35. Predict the output?
+35. Predict the output.
 <blockquote>

 ```Java